 Lora: Absolutely.
-I feel that employee resource groups are the most important thing about any journey, just to get that sense of community.
-Being a member of the queer community, it’s almost second nature to have people to reach out to and to go to spaces where we’re similar and just be in each other’s company.
+I feel that employee resource groups are the most important thing about any journey to get that sense of community.
+Being a member of the queer community, it’s almost second nature to have people to reach out to and to go to spaces where we’re similar and be in each other’s company.
 I never actually thought about that from another side, where some people don’t have a community, and I think building that community is so important.

-There’s some hesitation sometimes that if you get a bunch of women in a room they’re going to be revolting and hating against other people, hating against men, but I really think it’s building that sense of community, leaning on each other, knowing that you can talk to each other and be like, ‘hey, how did you navigate this issue?’ and just supporting each other.
+There’s some hesitation sometimes that if you get a bunch of women in a room, they’re going to be revolting and hating against other people, hating against men, but I really think it’s building that sense of community, leaning on each other, knowing that you can talk to each other and be like, ‘hey, how did you navigate this issue?’ and just supporting each other.

-Lora: Diversity is important, but without inclusion it’s kind of just a bunch of diverse folks scattered all over the place.
+Lora: Diversity is important, but without inclusion, it’s kind of just a bunch of diverse folks scattered all over the place.
 You’ve got to give some power and some access there.
-It ties into so many different departments because one of the biggest issues within the trades is mental health and mental illness, and one of the best ways to deal with those issues in the workplace is providing a sense of belonging and a positive environment.
+It ties into so many different departments because one of the biggest issues within the trades is mental health and mental illness, and one of the best ways to deal with those issues in the workplace is by providing a sense of belonging and a positive environment.

-Construction’s not really going to change that much, so the innovation is about how we get more out of people and how we make people feel like they’re contributing the best and the most efficiently.
+Construction’s not really going to change that much, so innovation is about how we get more out of people and how we make people feel like they’re contributing the best and the most efficiently.
 And that’s where the tech industry has a handle on that, because I feel like they’ve understood it, the big companies have switched from a more technical component to a more soft skill focus.

 Q: Any final thoughts for us before we finish this off?